Our 3 Days Family Holiday in Nuremberg and Ingolstadt, Germany

-With a lot of anticipation, we reached Nuremberg, and the city certainly did not disappoint.
+With great anticipation, we reached Nuremberg, and the city certainly did not disappoint.
 Though we spent only about three days here, it was a memorable experience and gave us a real feel of the lovely Christmas markets of Germany.

-Here is the Itinerary that we followed for our 3 days in Nuremberg and Ingolstadt:
+Here is the Itinerary that we followed for our three days in Nuremberg and Ingolstadt:

 Day 1: Reach Nuremberg, Visit the Imperial Castle of Nuremberg

-Day 2: Visit the Nazi Documentation center, followed by a visit to the Christmas market later in the day
+Day 2: Visit the Nazi Documentation Centre, followed by a visit to the Christmas market later in the day

 Day 3: Day trip to Ingolstadt – Audi Forum